GLEECBTC/coins/README.md

 ### Komodo [electrumX monitoring portal](https://eyelectrumx.herokuapp.com/).

 - [Projects repo](https://github.com/dathbezumniy/eyelectrumx)
-- eyelectrumx folder is monitored by parser in order to automatically rebuild/deploy the portal on any changes to the current integration of coins to the DEX ecosystem.
+- eyelectrumx file is monitored by parser in order to automatically rebuild/deploy the portal on any changes to the current integration of coins to the DEX ecosystem.
 - It contains json data for parser with up-to-date adex-mob and adex-pro coins integrations as well as all-tickers with available electrum servers that are not yet in our DEX products.
 - The maintainer of this folder is [dathbezumniy](https://github.com/dathbezumniy).